JamesTheGiblet/the_giblet/roadmap.md

-Excellent.
-Let's formalize Phase 0.
-Based on our discussions, I will now generate the complete, fleshed-out content for the two foundational documents: `README.md` and `roadmap.md`.

-This marks the completion of **Phase 0: Seed the Vision**.

----
-### `README.md`

 🧠 **The Giblet: Your Personal AI Dev Companion**

 A personalized, evolving, and modular AI Praximate built to partner with James (The Giblet) through every stage of software and creative development — coding, designing, planning, and vibing.